williamgilpin/dysts/README.md

 ## Ethics & Reporting

-Dataset datasheets and metadata are reported using standard dataset documentation guidelines; please see our preprint for a dataset datasheet.
+Dataset datasheets and metadata are reported using the dataset documentation guidelines described in [Gebru et al 2018](https://arxiv.org/abs/1803.09010); please see our preprint for a full dataset datasheet and other information.
 We note that all datasets included here are mathematical in nature, and do not contain human or clinical observations.
+If any users become aware of unintended harms that may arise due to the use of this data, we encourage reporting them by submitting on issue on this repository.

 ## Development to-do list